 If you wash with a men’s natural shampoo two to three times a week, your beard will stay clean and smell amazing.
 It also prevents any buildup of oil or sweat that can cause beard itch and other irritation.

-Since your facial hair is no different than any other hair, you don’t need to buy a special beard wash unless you have extremely sensitive skin underneath.
+Since your facial hair is no different from any other hair, you don’t need to buy a special beard wash unless you have extremely sensitive skin underneath.
 The best shampoos don’t have any sulfates or alcohol.

 2. Beard Treatment and Conditioning